 While traveling to meet with the Russians, the American Major Hendricks finds this out when he encounters the young child David, the third variety of these robot simulacra.
 The Russians tell him about the first robot variety, but then the question becomes which one of them is the second variety pretending to be human.

+The next story Dick wrote is a sequel of sorts called “Jon’s World” that takes place in the future after the war.
 The 1995 movie Screamers based on “Second Variety” starring Peter “RoboCop” Weller sticks close to the short story and managed to entertain me in spite of some 90s-era special effects.

 Cast of characters

 - David – the third robot variety

 - Rudi Maxer – a corporal in the Soviet army

 - Tasso – a young girl embedded with the Russians